rafaelcardoso/jow/README.md

 ## Playing

-1. Open the executable file src/Build/indiana.exe
+1. Open the executable file at src/Build/indiana.exe
 2. Save the Jow!

 ## Contributing